 CBD has risen in popularity in the field of pain relief.
-Its anti-inflammatory properties make it a useful option for those wanting to branch out from traditional painkillers.
+Its possible anti-inflammatory properties make it a possibly useful option for those wanting to branch out from traditional painkillers.

 In fact, back pain is so common that studies have suggested that 50-80% of adults will experience at least one form of back pain at some point in their lives.
-Here’s how CBD use can help ease back pain.
+Here’s how you can use the benefits of CBD to possibly help with chronic back pain.

 Arthritis, which is the inflammation of joints, can cause pain and stiffness throughout the body, leading to swelling and extreme pain over the whole back.
 Back arthritis often occurs due to overuse of the joints in the spine, infection, or widespread inflammation.
 It can also be due to everyday wear and tear from manual work or old injuries.
 Arthritis is more common than you think!

-Researchers have found evidence proving that CBD can play a part in relieving arthritis in the back.
-A recent study found that topical CBD application in individuals reduced pain levels and joint inflammation, suggesting CBD as an effective potential treatment for arthritis-associated pain.
+Researchers have found evidence suggesting that CBD can play a part in relieving arthritis in the back.
+A recent study found that topical CBD application in individuals reduced pain levels and joint inflammation, suggesting CBD as a possible potential treatment for arthritis-associated pain.

-As the pain-relieving benefits of CBD are still in their early stages, more research is still needed to find any conclusive evidence.
+As our understanding of the possible pain-relieving benefits of CBD are still in their early stages, more research is still needed to find any conclusive evidence.
 However, after summarizing past research papers investigating osteoarthritis and CBD relationships, researchers concluded that CBD use for arthritis treatment is promising.

 Spinal injury is considered a condition that causes acute pain, indicating a severe form of back pain, which often leads to numbness of limbs or paralysis.
 Spinal injury can be caused in many ways.